ozzy2438/Business_Analysis_USA/README.md

 ## Background & Overview

 This project evaluates and ranks all US counties using growth, structure, and specialization signals to support expansion planning.
-The goal is to transform raw County Business Patterns (CBP) and Census population data into a transparent “Opportunity Score” and tiering system that helps business and strategy teams answer:
+The goal is to transform raw County Business Patterns (CBP) and Census population data into a transparent "Opportunity Score" and tiering system that helps business and strategy teams answer:

 - Where should we expand next?
 - Which places are resilient vs. high‑risk?